Cyberwarfare: Legal perspective

-NIST, a cyberwarfare framework, was published in 2014 in the US.S.
+NIST, a cybersecurity framework, was published in 2014 in the US.

 The Tallinn Manual, published in 2013, is an academic, non-binding study on how international law, in particular the jus ad bellum and international humanitarian law, apply to cyber conflicts and cyber warfare.
 It was written at the invitation of the Tallinn-based NATO Cooperative Cyber Defence Centre of Excellence by an international group of approximately twenty experts between 2009 and 2012.

 The Shanghai Cooperation Organisation (members of which include China and Russia) defines cyberwar to include dissemination of information "harmful to the spiritual, moral and cultural spheres of other states".
 In September 2011, these countries proposed to the UN Secretary General a document called "International code of conduct for information security".

 In contrast, the United approach focuses on physical and economic damage and injury, putting political concerns under freedom of speech.
 This difference of opinion has led to reluctance in the West to pursue global cyber arms control agreements.
 However, American General Keith B. Alexander did endorse talks with Russia over a proposal to limit military attacks in cyberspace.
 In June 2013, Barack Obama and Vladimir Putin agreed to install a secure Cyberwar-Hotline providing "a direct secure voice communications line between the US cybersecurity coordinator and the Russian deputy secretary of the security council, should there be a need to directly manage a crisis situation arising from an ICT security incident" (White House quote).

 A Ukrainian international law scholar, Alexander Merezhko, has developed a project called the International Convention on Prohibition of Cyberwar in Internet.
 According to this project, cyberwar is defined as the use of Internet and related technological means by one state against the political, economic, technological and information sovereignty and independence of another state.
 Professor Merezhko's project suggests that the Internet ought to remain free from warfare tactics and be treated as an international landmark.
 He states that the Internet (cyberspace) is a "common heritage of mankind".

 On the February 2017 RSA Conference Microsoft president Brad Smith suggested global rules – a "Digital Geneva Convention" – for cyber attacks that "ban the nation-state hacking of all the civilian aspects of our economic and political infrastructures".
 He also stated that an independent organization could investigate and publicly disclose evidence that attributes nation-state attacks to specific countries.
 Furthermore, he said that the technology sector should collectively and neutrally work together to protect Internet users and pledge to remain neutral in conflict and not aid governments in offensive activity and to adopt a coordinated disclosure process for software and hardware vulnerabilities.
 A fact-binding body has also been proposed to regulate cyber operations.